Important information and support.Click here to find out more

 Recycling bins in the Hinchinbrook Shire are collected from most homes every fortnight.

-Contents are taken to the Material Recovery Facility (MRF) in Cairns where they are separated both manually and with specialised sorting equipment.
+Contents are taken to the Material Recovery Facility (MRF) in Townsville where they are separated both manually and with specialised sorting equipment.
 The streams – paper, aluminium, glass, steel, plastic – are then transported to processing plants in Australia and Asia where they are made into new products.

 Do I have to rinse glass bottles and jars before putting them in my recycling bin?